SpeciesFileGroup/install_taxonworks/development/docker-win/README.md

 installation.
 Docker Desktop will also install hooks into WSL2, so you do not need to install Docker one more time on WSL2 Linux.

+> Instructions below refer to running `docker compose`, but if you're running an older version of docker you may need to use `docker-compose` instead.

 Now open Linux in Windows Terminal or its native terminal and try to run `docker` or `docker compose` commands.
 If you get errors that tell you do not have enough privileges, run ``sudo vim /etc/group`` and check that your account